Volorf/Sparkliner/README.md

   "removeInitialBox": true
 }
 ```

-The data is in file called example.json (in the plugin folder).
+Open the file in your favorite editor and change the values of the names how you need (e.g. `"strokeColor" ` is a name. `"#00AAFF"` is its a value.
+Together they are a pair).
+Or create new one.

 ``` "dataArray" ```
-It's that of what we will make a sparkline.
 Data is an array.
+It defines a graph curve.
 Only numbers.

 ``` "strokeColor" ```
 Color of sparkline.
 You need to write HEX color here.
 Don't forget about "quotes".